doctrine/orm/docs/en/reference/working-with-objects.rst

 too many arguments.
 The default batch size is 100 and can be changed with ``Configuration::setEagerFetchBatchSize()``.

-For eagerly laoded Many-To-Many associations one query has to made for each collection.
+For eagerly loaded Many-To-Many associations one query has to be made for each collection.

 By Lazy Loading